The Invariant Measures of some Infinite Interval Exchange Maps: Graphs without vertices of valance one

 \begin{corollary} Suppose $\G$ be any infinite graph without vertices of valance one.
 Then $\G$ has $\vv$-ASP for all $\vv \in \V$.
 Thus, $\G$ has the adjacency sign property. \end{corollary} \begin{proof} Lemma \ref{lem:covers} guarantees that given any $\vv \in \V$, we can find an embedding of $\G_\Z$ into $\G$ such that $\vv$ lies in the image, or we can find a double cover $\widetilde \G$ of $\G$ and a lift $\widetilde \vv$ of $\vv$ and a embedding of $\G_\Z$ into $\widetilde \G$ which passes through $\widetilde \vv$.
 In the first case, $\G$ has $\vv$-ASP by Lemma \ref{lem:subgraphs_and_ASP}.
 In the second, $\widetilde \G$ has $\widetilde \vv$-ASP by Lemma \ref{lem:subgraphs_and_ASP} and $\G$ has $\vv$-ASP by Lemma \ref{lem:cover_ASP}.
 The adjacency sign property follows from Proposition \ref{prop:adj_sign_master}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:adj_sign_int}] Applying dihedral symmetries we may assume that $\vv \in \Alpha$.
-By further applying translational symmetries of the graph, we may assume that $\vv=0$.
+\begin{proof}[Proof of Theorem \ref{thm:adj_sign_int}] By possibly applying reflective dihedral symmetry $\bar \cdot$ (which reflects in the line $x=y$), we may assume that $\vv \in \Alpha$.
+By further applying translational symmetries of the graph $\G_\Z$, we may assume that $\vv=0$.
 Thus, $\Alpha$ consists of the even integers and $\Beta$ consists of the odd integers.
 To simplify notation let $\y=\e_0$.

 We now recall what we must prove.
 Let $\lambda \geq 2$ and suppose $\bm \theta \in \Rn_\lambda \cap \Q_{++}$ has shrinking sequence $\langle g_i \rangle$ and sign sequence $\langle s_i \rangle$.
 Let $s_i'=\Sigma^{\gamma(g_i)}(++)$.
 Then, we must show that for all $i \geq 0$, we have $\Chi_\y^{\gamma(g_i)}(\0) \in \hat \Q_{s'_i}$.